paulse1/Stats-Project-3rd-Semester/README.md

 Our project uses a lot of packages since we incorporated both map plotting and animation.
 To ensure all packages are installed, source package_installer.R.
-To then create both the summary and presentation, source source_all.R. package_installer.R is deliberately not included in source_all.R, to not install packages on the users computer unasked.
+To then create both the summary and presentation, source source_all.R.
+Be sure not to have summary.pdf opened in another program (like adobe acrobat) before sourcing source_all.R, because it will abort right at the end because the computer does not change files when they are opened elsewhere and sourcing source_all.R takes approx. 2 minutes. package_installer.R is deliberately not included in source_all.R, to not install packages on the users computer unasked.